teateatea/heartbreaker/Classes/Mystic of Vymjir.md

 Vessels have basic survival instincts, and can move and attack in combat.
 More complicated actions require direct commands.
 Vessels automatically fail Death Saves.

 ### *Deny Fate*
 You have forsaken Death completely.
 When you are reduced to 0 HP, do not roll Death Saves.
-Instead, your soul transfers into any standing Vessel.
-If no Vessels can be transferred to, you die.
+Instead, choose any standing Vessel.
+That Vessel gains all of your HD as your soul transfers into it.
+If you don't have any Vessels or no Vessels can be transferred to, roll up a new Character.

 You may also attempt to heal wounds, sickness, and curses at any time.
 Roll *Benevolence*, using Favour in the same manner as Invocations.